Attention Deficit Hyperactivity Disorder

 - Amphetamine products (such as Adderall and Vyvanse)

-These medicines come in many different forms and are approved by the U.S. Food and Drug Administration (FDA) for treating ADHD.
+These medicines are approved by the U.S. Food and Drug Administration (FDA) for ADHD.
+They come in many forms.
 Some have effects that last almost 12 hours, while others last a shorter time.